Lemon Garlic Shrimp Skewers Quick and Tasty Dish

 The spices give this dish a kick.
 Red pepper flakes add heat, while smoked paprika adds depth.
 Salt and black pepper enhance everything, making it all come together.

 For a finishing touch, fresh parsley adds color and freshness.
 Don’t forget about the skewers!
 If you use wooden skewers, soaking them in water prevents burning.
-You can find the full recipe above for more details.

 Step-by-Step Instructions